ppy/osu-wiki/news/2024/2024-03-13-the-followpoint-btmc-the-face-of-osu.md

 ![](/wiki/shared/news/2024-03-13-the-followpoint-btmc-the-face-of-osu/banner.jpg?1)

-[BTMC](https://osu.ppy.sh/users/3171691) is definitely a name in the community that doesn't need any introduction, their influence reaching every corner of osu!'s vast community while still continuously improving and innovating their content, all in the goal of serving the community.
+::BTMC::{ user-id=3171691 } is definitely a name in the community that doesn't need any introduction, their influence reaching every corner of osu!'s vast community while still continuously improving and innovating their content, all in the goal of serving the community.

 Next to content creation they are also a top osu! player, event organiser, and community contributor with tenures in [Project Loved](/wiki/Community/Project_Loved) and osu!
 World Cup casting.